lekhrajdinkar/css_html/NOTES-CSS/006_ADVNC_IMAGES-2.md

 1. container element for img is anchor (inline type) --> set container dimension to 50px 50px, but image is 200*200px, still full pixel image will shown

-2. Make container `inline-block`, ythen it image size will reduce to 50px.
+2. Make container `inline-block`, then image size will reduce to 50px.

 ***

-### B. Adding customer images
+### Adding customer images

 ```
 image container style: